Ychap/Alcool/Readme.md

 v0.9
 Traify by Lollorian
 Added english translation (by Lollorian)
-Added spanish translation (by ¿Quién si no? from Clan Reo)
+Added spanish translation (by Â¿QuiÃ©n si no? from Clan Reo)
 Updated with WeiDU v211

 v0.8